Book Review: Bordeaux Grands Crus Classés 1855

 This book omits the revision controversy at the heart of the Bordeaux Grands Crus Classés 1855.
 As an essential reference, this book should include it.

 The Bordeaux Grands Crus Classés 1855 is somewhat like the Magna Carta, in that it is foundational.
-The endurance of this historic document is a remarkable feat.
+The endurance of this historical document is a remarkable feat.
 This book captures this very well and offers many pleasures to the reader.

 If you are a Bordeaux lover, then you’ll particularly enjoy Hugh Johnson’s excellent pieces, luxury production and stunning photography.